Alaska01/Lint_Alpha/README.md

 $ ./main.rb '../css/bug.css'

 # Running RSPEC Check
-- Use the following command to go a step backward into the root directory after running your tests cases
+- Use the following command to go a step backward into the root directory after running your tests cases for good_code.css and bug.css
 $ cd ..
 - Run the command rspec in the root directory.
 $ rspec
+- You may also want to watch the begenning part of the video for a graphical demonstration of running the test on rspec and testing codes.
+[Video Link Here](https://www.devdungeon.com/content/colorize-ruby-terminal-output)

 ## Author